Faruq-Hameed/java_prgm_1_-_2/README.md

 If the information (data) giving to a computer, doesn't follow any rules and isn't in order, retrieving that information is taxing for the computer.
 We need order!
 Here comes sorting!
 # Selection sort
 Every programmer should be familiar with at least one sorting algorithm (i.e a way to sort an array).
 We should familiarize ourselves with one "classic" sorting algorithm, the selection sort.
+To print an array we take use of the toString class method of the class Arrays.

+The idea of selection sort is:

+Move the smallest number in the array to index 0.
+Move the second smallest number to index 1.
+Move the third smalles number in the array to index 2.
+Etc.
+In other words:

+Examine the array starting from index 0.
+Swap the following two numbers with each other: the number at index 0, and the smallest number in the array starting from index 0.
+Examine the array starting from index 1.
+Swap the following two numbers with each other: the number at index 1, and the smallest number in the array starting from index 1.
+Examine the array starting from index 2.
+Swap the following two numbers with each other: the number at index 2, and the smallest number in the array starting from index 2.
+Etc.